 4. Human Life Estimation Method

-Another simple method you can use to determine how much life insurance you will need is by using the human life value philosophy.
+Another simple method to determine how much life insurance you need is the human life value philosophy.

 You can multiply your income by a variable based on factors like age, projected working years, occupation, and current benefits.